vuetto/smootherize/README.md

 **target**: first child of 'sp-smootherizer'
 **ease**: scroll speed

-If you have any display issues, try to put sp-smootherizer in absolute position
+If you have any display issues, try to put sp-smootherizer's first child in absolute position

 ## CDN